Kinae/k-rabbitmq-cdr/README.md

 ## Additional information about the project

-I started this small project from a need at my work: we have nothing to copy messages from one RabbitMQ to another.
-We have multiple needs and currently we have found nothing that exist to fulfill them.
+I started this small project from a need at my work: I can not copy message from one RabbitMQ to another.
+I have multiple needs and currently I have found nothing that exist to fulfill them.

 The projet can integrate three differents sources and targets (AMQP, AWS S3, File system).
 What you can do:
 - copy all RabbitMQ messages from a queue into a bucket S3
 - transfer from one RabbitMQ queue in production env to RabbitMQ queue in debug env
 - restore previous messages from AWS S3 into a RabbitMQ queue to test with thousands of messages.
 - dump messages from a RabbitMQ queue to your file system (to restore them later, to analyse and use all shell commands, and more)
 - and more...

 It has multiple parameters to let you control how you want to do it.
 You currently have three modes:
 - Direct: the consumer is the producer, one thread is used to consume and produce messages.
 - Buffered sequential: one consumer consumes all messages first and push them in a FIFO java.util.Queue then consume this Queue to push into the target
 - Buffered parallel: same as the sequential but multiple producers consume the Queue at the same time.

-It really depends on your source and target but for example, if you consume from a RabbitMQ queue and you want to push in an AWS
-S3 Bucket, you should use the Buffered parallel mode.
+It really depends of your source and target but for exemple, if you consume from a RabbitMQ queue and you want to push in a AWS S3 Bucket, you should use the Buffered parallel mode.
 Since loading from RabbitMQ is really fast, you want more threads to push into the bucket as fast as possible.

-We are also using it for integration testing by creating a test case (i.e: a message) that will be dynamically loaded.
+I am also using it for integration testing by creating a test case (ie: a message) that will be dynamically loaded.

 Since we can not afford to use all new technologies instantly, I wanted to try and learn by myself.
 If you find mistakes or bad practices, feel free to point them so I can learn.

 New technologies used for me are Gradle (instead of the good Maven), testcontainer (just awesome !) and AssertJ.